tanzui/ots/intl.en-US/Developer Guide/Search Index/Overview.md

  |
 |Search index|Search index uses inverted indexes, Bkd-trees, and column-oriented storage to meet various query scenarios.|All query and analysis scenarios that the table and the global secondary index do not support.|

-**Note:** For more information about index comparison, see [Description of Table Store Indexes](https://yq.aliyun.com/articles/692837).

 ## Precautions {#section_gs7_x2x_m3y .section}

  **Index synchronization**